project-flogo/flogo-web/CONTRIBUTING.md

 Before submitting a PR please make sure that:

-1. You've forked the repository and created a branch directly off of the `master` branch
+1. You've forked the repository and created a branch which is up to date with the main repository's `master` branch
 1. Your commit messages follows our [commit conventions](#commit-conventions)
 1. If you've changed code in `libs/lib-client` make sure the e2e test pass: run `yarn e2e demo-libs-e2e`
 1. You've added tests for bug fixes or new features that need to be tested